 Table 1: Herbicides.
 Pre-plant herbicides are applied before alfalfa is planted and can either be applied before or after weeds emerge, depending on the herbicide.
 EPTC (Eptam), benefin (Balan) and trifluralin (Treflan) are pre-emergence herbicides and require incorporation into the soil.
 Post-plant herbicides are applied after alfalfa has been planted.
 It is important that alfalfa is at the appropriate growth stage before applying an herbicide.
 This information is found on the herbicide label.

-Sommers, C.G. and D.H.
+- Sommers, C.G. and D.H.
 Putnam (eds).
 2007.
-Irrigated Alfalfa Management in Mediterannean and Desert Zones.
+Irrigated Alfalfa Management in Mediterranean and Desert Zones.
 Oakland: University of California Agriculture and Natural Resources Publication 8294.

-Jahns, T., R. Hirnyck and L. Downey.
+- Jahns, T., R. Hirnyck and L. Downey.
 2007.
 Pest Management Strategic Plan for Non-Rangeland Forages (Excluding Alfalfa) in the Western States.
-Pest Management Strategic Plan for Non-Rangeland Forages (excluding Alfalfa) in the Western States (Acessed July, 2010).
+Pest Management Strategic Plan for Non-Rangeland Forages (excluding Alfalfa) in the Western States (Accessed July, 2010).

 Earl Creech, Utah State University